Students

 Jesuit Social Media Use and Accounts

-Social media and online presence is a critical piece of Jesuit High School Sacramento’s brand and overall communications outreach to internal and external audiences.
+Social media and online presence are critical pieces of Jesuit High School Sacramento’s brand and overall communications outreach to internal and external audiences.